gjocelyn/SI-507-FINAL-PROJECT/README.md

       Enter the serial number of resturant to go to the yelp website:

+    - pop to the yelp page

-- If No, move to the First Question.
+- If no, move to the First Question.

 - If exit: exit the program.